DNNCommunity/DNNDocs/content/designers/about-themes/index.md

 ## Theme Types

-DNN supports two different types of themes: HTML and ASCX.
+DNN supports two different ways of creating themes using: HTML and ASCX files.
+The HTML files offer an easier way to get into DNN theming and DNN will parse the HTML file will to an ASCX file.
+DNN will use the ASCX file as the actual theme.

 |**HTML**|**ASCX**|
 |---|---|